zewish/redux-remember/README.md

 const reducer = rememberReducer(reducers);
 const store = configureStore({
   reducer,
-  enhancers: [rememberEnhancer(
+  enhancers: (getDefaultEnhancers) => getDefaultEnhancers().concat(
+    rememberEnhancer(
-    window.localStorage, // or AsyncStorage, or your own custom storage driver rememberedKeys,
+      window.localStorage, // or window.sessionStorage, or AsyncStorage, or your own custom storage driver rememberedKeys
-    { persistWholeStore: true }
-  )]
+    )
+  )
 });

 // Continue using the redux store as usual...